bitwarden/help/_articles/hosting/install-on-premise.md

 ### Configure your Domain

-By default, Bitwarden will be served through ports 80 (`http`) and 443 (`https`) on the localhost machine.
+By default, Bitwarden will be served through ports 80 (`http`) and 443 (`https`) on the host machine.
 Open these ports so that Bitwarden can be accessed from within and/or outside of the network.
 You may opt to choose different ports during installation.

-If you are serving Bitwarden to the outside world, you will need to configure a domain name with DNS records that point to your host machine (ex. `bitwarden.example.com`).
+Bitwarden recommends configuring a domain name with DNS records that point to your host machine (for example, `bitwarden.example.com`), especially if you are serving Bitwarden over the internet.

 ### Install Docker and Docker Compose

 Bitwarden will be deployed and run on your machine using an array of [Docker containers](https://docs.docker.com/get-started/){:target="_blank"}.
-Bitwarden can be run with Docker Community (free) and Enterprise editions.
+Bitwarden can be run with any Docker Edition or plan.
 Evaluate which edition is best for your installation.

 Deployment of containers is orchestrated using [Docker Compose](https://docs.docker.com/compose/){:target="_blank"}.
 Some Docker installations, including Windows and macOS, come with Docker Compose already installed.